OpenVidu/openvidu.io-docs/docs/developing/rpc.md

 - `jsonrpc`: version of JSON-RPC protocol.
 Always `"2.0"`
 - `id`: an integer matching the `id` property of the operation call that generated this response.
 This allows pairing the operation call sent from the client with its respective server response
 - `result`: a JSON object with the operation result.
-Its fields are obviously dependent on the method that generated this response
+Its fields are obviously dependent on the method that generated this response.
+Not included if `error` property is defined
+- `error`: a JSON object with information about an error triggered during the operation call.
+Not included if `result` property is defined.
+This JSON object has 2 properties:
+    - `code`: a number identifying the type of error
+    - `message`: a string with a detailed description about the error

 <br>
 Complete list of operations: